princewav/Cervello/the happiness track.md

 While there are many benefits to being present, Emma Seppälä focuses on the following three:

--   **Being present makes you more productive.** Multitasking and trying to get a hundred things done at the same time doesn’t work.
-Instead, productivity is maximized through single-tasking and fully immersing yourself in whatever task you are engaged in.
+-   ==**Being present makes you more productive.** Multitasking and trying to get a hundred things done at the same time doesn’t work.
+Instead, productivity is maximized through single-tasking and fully immersing yourself in whatever task you are engaged in.==
--   **Being present makes you happier.** Research shows that a wandering mind is an unhappy mind.
-On the other hand, being fully immersed in an activity – no matter how trite or boring it may seem – makes us enjoy it and boosts happiness.
+-   ==**Being present makes you happier.** Research shows that a wandering mind is an unhappy mind.
+On the other hand, being fully immersed in an activity – no matter how trite or boring it may seem – makes us enjoy it and boosts happiness.==
--   **Being present makes you more charismatic.** This is a rather obvious one.
+-   ==**Being present makes you more charismatic.** This is a rather obvious one.
 If you meet someone at a party whose eyes are constantly flitting around the room, do they appear magnetic, charming, charismatic?
 Probably not.
-On the other hand, someone who is completely attentive to you and actively engaged in the conversation, who won’t check their cell phone when it’s ringing… now that’s charismatic!
+On the other hand, someone who is completely attentive to you and actively engaged in the conversation, who won’t check their cell phone when it’s ringing… now that’s charismatic!==

 Bottom line: Being present makes you more productive, happier, charismatic, and generally better and more successful person.
 Time to slow down, buddy!